 Did you know the average American consumes half a cup of sugar per day?
-Because of many fruitcakes like me, who aim for less than three teaspoons, that means many are having far more.
+Because of the fruitcakes like me, who aim for less than three teaspoons, that means many are having far more.

 You then have to buy them back, at a walloping premium as supplements; or suffer from less than optimal wellness, or frank illness from a deficiency of these substances.